MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/firewall-allowlist-config.md

 ## Proxy Support

 > [!Note]
-> Windows clients **do not** support all proxies, the connection to WNS must be a direct connection.
+> WNS Push Notifications on Windows doesn't support all proxies currently.
+For best results, the connection to WNS must be a direct connection.

-**Coming soon!** We are actively investigating different network configurations, proxies, and firewalls.
+We are actively investigating different network configurations, proxies, and firewalls.
 We will update this page with more details on common enterprise scenarios and WNS support soon.

 ## What information should be added to the allowlist